infinum/android-collar/README.md

 ![Notification](notification.jpg)![UI](ui.jpg)

-## Generate Gradle Task
+## Generate Task

-This library supports code generation from the a JSON formatted file.
-To do that you will need to specify `filePath` and `outputPath` in  `collar` plugin extension.
+Gradle plugin supports code generation from a JSON formatted file.
+You will need to specify `filePath` and `packageName` in  `collar` plugin extension.
 For example:

 ```
 collar {
-    version "1.1.0"
+    version "1.1.2"
-    extended true
-    fileName = "example.json"
+    filePath = "example.json"
-    packageName = "co.infinum.collar.sample.analytics"
+    packageName = "co.infinum.collar.sample.analytics.generated"
-    variant = "main" //main by default
+    variant = "main" // main by default
 }
 ```
-Important: `outputPath` needs to have `/kotlin` or `/java` so we can know how to prepare package values for new generated classes.

-`JSON` file has to be formatted in the same way as it is in `Sample` project.
-Using `JSON` file is just a temporary as we will implement fetch of the file from remote data source in next release.
+JSON file has to be formatted in the same way as it is in `Sample` project.
+If you don't want to use this task simply don't specify mandatory data.
+Using this file is just a temporary and fetching the tracking plan will be implemented soon in future releases.

 To run the task you can:

 - Open `gradle` panel on right side, find `collar` task group and run `generate` task
 - Type `./gradlew generate` in terminal

-Gradle task will generate classes prepared for the Collar annotation processor.
+`generate` Gradle task will create classes prepared for the _Collar_ annotation processor to be .

 ## TODO
 - Add lifecycle aware screen tracking for AndroidX views